 We may earn a commission from affiliate links ()

-You might not associate Michigan with downhill skiing.
-Yet visit this state once during winter, and you'll see that Michigan takes its skiing seriously.
-With the exception of New York, Michigan boasts more ski areas than any other state.
-Currently, the state has approximately 40 ski areas, over 250 lifts, 50 terrain parks, and nearly 1,000 runs.
+Visit Michigan during winter, and it's apparent the state takes skiing seriously.
+Except for New York, Michigan boasts more ski areas than any other state.
+Currently, the Wolverine State has approximately 40 ski areas, over 250 lifts, 50 terrain parks, and nearly 1,000 runs.
 Michigan is also home to the country's only hill for ski flying, which is like ski jumping but on a larger scale.

 While those statistics are impressive, two other factors set Michigan apart from other states in terms of skiing: convenience and cost.
 Surprisingly, no matter where you go in the state, you're always within two hours of a ski resort.
 Skiing in Michigan is also much more affordable than buying lift tickets at ski resorts in Colorado or Utah ski resorts.

-Changes for the 2020/2021 Ski Season in Michigan: This ski season in Michigan looks a little different than past seasons.
-New protocols due to health and safety concerns include social distancing and mandatory mask wearing in public spaces and on chairlifts.
-Be sure to check the resort’s official website before arriving for specific details and possible closures.
+Changes for the 2021/2022 Ski Season in Michigan: This ski season in Michigan looks a little different than past seasons.
+New protocols include social distancing and mandatory mask-wearing in public spaces and on chairlifts.
+Be sure to check the resort's official website before arriving for specific details and possible closures.